-It is something with a usage Return On Investment.
-It is the answer to a pain or to a business need.
-The project output is the answer to the pain / business needs.
+It is something with a Return On Investment.
+You want the answer to this pain or business need.
+The project output is that answer to the pain or business need.
 It is a frame you can refer to when you need to make decisions on the project.

 Step 3: Define Key Success Factors

-Depending on the stakeholder, the success factors can different.
-So really it matters to write them down.
-For some, it can be a deadline, for others a specific functionality.
+Depending on the stakeholder, the success factors can be different.
+Writing them down makes a real difference.
+For some, there might be a deadline, for others a specific functionality.

-For instance, for a sales dashboard, device responsivity can be a KSF as the sales need to have access to their performance figures and be able to read them from different devices (smartphones, computers, etc.).
+For instance, for a sales dashboard, device responsivity can be a KSF if the sales team needs access to their performance figures from different devices (smartphones, computers, etc.).
 Or perhaps they need data available in two languages.

-You can figure out that having all the stakeholders to agree on the KSF gives a frame to the project.
-It also brings everybody to commit on the same goal.
-Make sure you refer to it when you need to make a decision.
+You can figure out that having all the stakeholders agree on the KSF gives a frame to the project.
+It also commits everybody to the same goal, so make sure you refer to it when you need to make a decision.

 Step 4: Available Data

 Duh!
-A pain or a defined business need is great, but you obviously need Data to bring value to the project.
-Data must be available, clean, and well formatted to be exploited efficiently in a project.
+A pain or defined business need is essential, but you also need data to bring value to the project.
+Data must be available, clean, and properly formatted to be used efficiently in a project.

 Step 5: Recurring communication

-A new Trello board is opened to all the stakeholders at the beginning of each project.
-Every important piece of information (contacts, meetings minutes, Key Success Factors, actions…) is gathered in one place.
-Also, there are no emails sent despite the minutes.
+We open a new Trello board to all the stakeholders at the beginning of each project.
+We gather every vital piece of information (contacts, meetings minutes, Key Success Factors, actions, and more) in one place.
+Also, there are no emails.
 Everybody has access to the same level of information and can interact with each other.

-Everything is out in the open, nothing is hidden and so everybody assumes their responsibility on their dedicated tasks.
+Everything is out in the open, nothing is hidden, and everybody assumes their responsibility for their dedicated tasks.

 Step 6: A Methodology to rule them all

-Your methodology must be acknowledged and respected by all.
-Everybody needs to believe in this methodology and has to be ready to commit on following it for the sake of the project.
-Methodology allows to time the project and make sure that it doesn’t drift over time.
+Your project methodology must be acknowledged and respected by all.
+Everybody needs to believe in this methodology and be ready to commit to following it for the sake of the project.
+Your methodology allows you to timebox the project and make sure that it doesn’t drift over time.

-At Toucan Toco, we created our own methodology inspired by the Agile principles.
-We believe that to deliver our projects quickly and efficiently, getting feedbacks on a regular basis is necessary.
+At Toucan Toco, we created our project methodology inspired by the Agile principles.
+We believe that to deliver our projects quickly and efficiently, regularly getting feedback is necessary.

-All our projects follow the same methodology, the same Project Journey.
+All our projects follow the same methodology and Project Journey.

-A strong methodology gives us more confidence in the data project management.
+Here we are: a robust project methodology gives us precisely more confidence in the data project management.
 It enables us to deliver our projects efficiently.
 And, as a consequence, it boosts client satisfaction.